albertkawmi/albertkawmi.github.io/_posts/2016-09-08-using-react-context-for-one-way-data-flow.md

 }
 ```

-In this example I've got getters for each entity, but it would probably be easier to have a single `getState` action, much like Redux.
+In this example I've got getters for each entity, but it would probably be easier to have a single `getState` action, like [Redux](http://redux.js.org/docs/introduction/) does.

 # Accessing actions from child components